Working from home? Here’s how to block distracting noises

 Inside the home, some of the same principles apply.
 Reduce sources of noise by installing double glazing to windows and doors and add a thicker insulation layer in the loft to control aircraft noise.

 If it proves difficult to control noise in the bedroom then think about changing rooms so that you sleep on the non-traffic side of the house.
-Another thought is to include pictures of nature as wall art – the bigger the better – as research has shown that installing pictures of nature scenes on the walls, as well as playing relaxing sea sounds as background music, can significantly improve people’s experiences of tranquillity and anxiety in a doctor’s waiting room.
+Another thought is to include pictures of nature as wall art—the bigger the better—as research has shown that installing pictures of nature scenes on the walls, as well as playing relaxing sea sounds as background music, can significantly improve people’s experiences of tranquillity and anxiety in a doctor’s waiting room.

 Many of us have enjoyed listening to the birds more often with the reduced traffic levels of lockdown.
 It would be nice to think the “new normal” would include some of these gains.
 Hopefully people will realize that many of the journeys they make by car are not strictly necessary.
-And it’s important not to forget that nature is around us all the time – if only we just take a moment to stop and listen.
+And it’s important not to forget that nature is around us all the time—if only we just take a moment to stop and listen.

 Greg Watts is professor of environmental acoustics at the University of Bradford.
 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.